 Trends in Debt Default Rates.
-We believe that corporate debt default levels are important indicators of the potential need for turnaround, restructuring, bankruptcy and related consulting services.
+We believe that corporate debt default rates are important indicators of the potential need for turnaround, restructuring, bankruptcy and related consulting services.
 The current economic environment provides significant opportunity to companies capable of providing these services.

-According to Moody's Investor Service, 186 corporate issuers of debt rated either investment grade or speculative grade by Moody's defaulted on \$106 billion of debt in 2001, compared to \$33.4 billion in 2000.
+According to Moody's Investor Service, 186 corporate issuers of debt rated by Moody's defaulted on \$106 billion of debt in 2001, compared to \$33.4 billion in 2000.
 In 2001, Moody's also estimated that the dollar volume of the ten largest debt defaults exceeded the total dollar volume of all Moody's-rated defaults in 2000.
 In 2001, Moody's rating downgrades exceeded its upgrades by an almost two-to-one margin.

-For the first half of 2002, Moody's reported that 89 issuers of corporate bond debt rated either investment grade or speculative grade by it defaulted on \$76.7 billion of that debt.
+For the first half of 2002, Moody's reported that 89 issuers of corporate bond debt rated by it defaulted on \$76.7 billion of that debt.
 This represents a 64% increase in the dollar volume of defaulted debt from the first half of 2001.
 In the second quarter of 2002 alone, 42 issuers of Moody's-rated corporate bond debt defaulted on \$42.6 billion in debt, representing approximately twice the defaulted amount as the first quarter of 2001.
-Moody's reported second quarter 2002 global default rates for speculative grade debt (also known as "junk bonds") at 10.3%, consistent with default rates seen in other periods of economic distress over the past 30 years, including 2001 (10.2%), 1991 (10.5%), 1990 (9.9%) and 1970
+Moody's reported second quarter 2002 global default rates for speculative grade debt at 10.3%, consistent with default levels seen in other periods of economic distress over the past 30 years, including 2001 (10.2%), 1991 (10.5%),

-(9.2%).
+1990 (9.9%) and 1970 (9.2%).
 In July 2002, Moody's reported that the second quarter of 2002 was one of the most severe periods of credit deterioration since the Great Depression.

-We believe that a high correlation exists between default rates on all corporate debt and the number of bankruptcy filings.
+We believe that a high correlation exists between default rates and the number of bankruptcy filings.
 According to the FDIC, a record 257 publicly-traded companies filed for bankruptcy in 2001, representing a 46% increase over the previous record set in 2000.
 The FDIC also reported that \$258.5 billion of assets were involved in U.S. public company bankruptcy filings in 2001.
 This represented more than twice the assets involved in all 2000 U.S. public company bankruptcies.
 While the highly visible and large scale publicly-traded company bankruptcies draw the most attention, BankruptcyData.com reported a total of 40,099 total business bankruptcy filings in 2001, less than the 1980 through 2001 annual average of 58,871 business bankruptcy filings.
 Regardless of prevailing economic conditions, we believe that there will be a substantial number of business bankruptcy filings in any given year.